Editor’s Note: This post has been updated with new best practices, links, and content.

 The tip: increase your threat level on each step as you move through the form.

-Start off with non-threatening form fields, even if you don’t necessarily need the information, like asking for a zip code, event date or a question about the visitor’s project.
+Start off with non-threatening form fields.
+Even if you don’t necessarily need the information, ask for a zip code, event date, or a question about the visitor’s project.

 Here’s what we do in our own KlientBoost proposal form:

-Warming up your audience first with micro-conversions helps them feel comfortable enough by the final step to give up their contact information (which is the most threatening information).
+Warming up your audience with micro-conversions helps them feel comfortable enough to give up their contact information (which is the most threatening information) by the final step.

 Our CRO- and PPC-obsessed Johnathan Dane explained in a webinar with Unbounce how going from a one-step to four-step form increased conversion rate by 311%.
 Boom.